There are a lot of health benefits from Aloe Vera and this is my take on it.

 The application of aloe vera gel relieves the inflammation of the joints.

 You can see positive results regardless of how you consume aloe vera.
-You can take it orally by aloe vera juice or aloe vera supplements or apply it topically using its aloe vera gel.
+You can take it orally with aloe vera juice or aloe vera supplements or apply it topically using its aloe vera gel.

 Arthritis attacks are more commonly triggered by the food you take so this wouldn’t matter much if you keep on eating foods that are bad for your arthritis issues.